For recipe ideas read 'The Outdoor

 - Thomson River - log

-bridge gone, wade or use logs downstream or at high water
+bridge gone, wade 10ms downstream of old broken log or at high water

 levels cross on walk bridge below Easton Dam wall 1km upstream